voschezang/coding-handbook/psychology/experience.md

 # Experience

+[toc]

+## Overview

 Experience is an activity.
-It consists of feeling and thinking.
+It consists of feeling (perceiving) and thinking.
+Both are driven by human nature, personal desires and external stimuli.
+Humans have limited control over their thoughts and their behaviour.

 > How you feel ≠ what you feel.